Get the free c tax form 2021-2022

-- Form 4684 to report a casualty or theft gain or loss involving property used in your trade or business or income-producing property.
+- Form 4684 to report a casualty, theft gain, or loss involving property used in your trade or business or income-producing property.

 - Form 4797 to report sales, exchanges, and involuntary conversions (not from a casualty or theft) of trade or business property.

-- Form 6198 to figure your allowable loss if you have a business loss, and you have amounts invested in the business for which you are not at risk.
+- Form 6198 to figure your allowable loss if you have a business loss and have amounts invested in the business for which you are not at risk.

 - Form 8582 to figure your allowable loss from passive activities.
 Form 8594 to report certain purchases or sales of groups of assets that constitute a trade or business.

 - Form 8829 to claim actual expenses for business use of your home.

 - Blank 8990 to define if your business interest deduction is limited.